logo

 View all Prerequisites & Supplies

 There are no prerequisites for this class.
 Julie will be teaching stationing skills and long line work, so students will want to have a mat or dog bed or cot, plus some sturdy raised platform of any kind.
 Long lines can be any strong material and at least 15 feet long (not a flexi lead).
 Students will also be asked to find various materials around the house or yard to serve as soft and hard substrates.
-Creativity and an open mind is encouraged!
+Creativity and an open mind are encouraged to help us reach and appreciate each of our adolescent learners!

 Sample Lecture